 Writing website content is about getting in your customer’s head: trying to understand what they want or need and providing it to them on a silver platter.
 It’s easy to be excited about your business’s origin story, or the details of how your product was developed.
 You are trying to write about you or your product, but the goal is really to write for the customer.

 You can get emotionally connected to phrasing or topics.
 It may be a beautifully written section for others in your industry, but that language usually isn’t accessible to the average user browsing your site.
 Hiring a professional brings an objective eye to your project, and they can help you make some hard decisions.

 Copywriters also understand how keywords and SEO fit into your content without letting it take over.
 This can be difficult for well-practiced writers, let alone a novice.

 3) Website copy should be executing a thought-out strategy – guiding users through your site to end at the desired goal.

 Your content should provide readers with information they need, at the right time, in the right place.
 The site should be leading them towards an end goal, which you have predetermined to have value for your business.
 With only the steps and information necessary to get there.
 Any extra steps or tangents veering off start reducing the likelihood of a conversion.

 Professional writers can put together content that actively leads your users through a specific funnel that results in a newsletter sign up, call, or sale.
 They know how to write a heading to pull someone in, and a call to action to close the deal.

 Not all writers are created equal.
 But that’s a blog for another day.

 The internet is full of blogs telling you the “tricks to writing persuasive copy” or the “ 6 simple ways to produce your content”.
 This makes it tempting to give it a go on your own.
-But if you are asking for our professional advice, when it comes to content to give yourself the best chance to succeed, hire an expert.
+But if you are asking for our professional advice, hire an expert to do your writing.